Estimating Dense-Packed Zone Height in Liquid-Liquid Separation: A Physics-Informed Neural Network Approach: Low-fidelity mechanistic LLS model

 where $\Delta\rho$ is the density difference between the two liquids, $\eta_{\mathrm{HP}}$ is the dynamic viscosity of the heavy phase and $\gamma$ is the interfacial tension (cf. \cref{tab:physicalproperties}).

 Using the mechanistic LLS model described above, we generate 1000 segments with a duration of $\SI{1}{\s}$ where we sample the model inputs with Latin Hypercube Sampling (LHS) \citep{Iman1981AnAssessment} from the bounds provided in \cref{tab:bounds}.
 We use all of the segments as pretraining data.
 The simulation segments have a constant step size of $\Delta t= \SI{0.1}{\second}$ for the PINN (cf. \cref{sec:method}).
 The pretraining dataset is referred to as $\mathcal{D}_{\mathrm{sim}}$.
 We choose the bounds for initial states and control inputs that correspond to minima and maxima of state values in the experimental trajectories (cf. \cref{tab:bounds}), including the extrapolation trajectory.
+The predictive capability of the low-fidelity mechanistic model is later evaluated by forward simulation against experimental trajectories, alongside the proposed PINN approach (see \cref{sec:validation}).